Voggastur/full-stack-framework-project/README.md

 * The basis for this project is the Boutique Ado project by Chris Zielinski at Code Institute, but with my own customizations and expanded features.
-* The Bag and Checkout apps are almost entirely unchanged from the Boutique Ado project with no modifications except renamed references to Boutique Ado.
+* The Bag and Checkout apps are used as is from the Boutique Ado project except for a few renamed variables.

-* The Profiles app is largely untouched as well, except for new image field in userprofile, and relevant image field mentions in the forms and views.
+* The Profiles app is largely similar as well, except for a new image field in userprofile, and relevant image field mentions in the forms and views.

-* The Products app has its foundation in Boutique Ado as well, in particular the products.html template, although with new css.
+* The Products app has its foundation in Boutique Ado as well, in particular the products.html template, although with some new css.
 The Product and Category models, the all_products view, the widgets.py and custom_clearable_file_input template used for image file inputs were also imported.
 Although the widget is now also in use for the Profiles.userprofile model and form view.
 The Product model was shortened with less fields than the original to make it more comprehensible in the beginning of my development.